David-GaTre/proyecto_web/README.md

 npm install
 ```

 Be sure to instal sqlite3 to make the connections correctly.
+If any doubts, follow this guide: https://www.tutorialspoint.com/sqlite/sqlite_installation.htm

 Everything is made using Javascript ES6, but can be changed to ES5.